JarmoKukkola/NumberSlidingPicker/README.md

 ===
 MIT License

-Copyright (c) 2019 Alessandro Crugnola
+Copyright (c) 2019 Alessandro Crugnola, 2022 Jarmo Kukkola

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal